 If you're unsure where your certificate files are stored, consult your web server's configuration files (e.g., Apache's httpd.conf

-or Nginx's nginx.conf
+or NGINX's nginx.conf

 ) to find their paths.